canonical/checkbox/checkbox-ng/docs/dev/resources.rst

 Anything else is rejected as an invalid resource expression.

-In addition to that, each resource expression must use exactly one variable, which must be used like an object with attributes.
+In addition to that, each resource expression must use at least one variable, which must be used like an object with attributes.
 The name of that variable must correspond to the name of the job that generates resources.
-Attempts to use more than one variable or to not use any variables are detected early and rejected as invalid resource expressions.

-The name of the variable determines which resource group to use.
-It must match the name of the job that generates such resources.
+You can use the ``imports`` field (at a job definition level) to rename a resource job to be compatible with the identifier syntax.
+It can also be used to refer to resources from another namespace.

 In the examples elsewhere in this page the  ``package`` resources are generated by the ``package`` job.
 Plainbox uses this to know which resources to try but